 I returned on a clear fresh evening the following week, determined to fish through the night sitting under my old brolly for shelter.
 With the light already starting to fade my Dad dropped me off at the gate.
 He gave me a 50 pence piece in case I needed to make an emergency call from the phone box a mile away and bidding me ‘tight lines’ for the night ahead, I watched as his car disappeared into the dusky distance with silence gradually filling his absence.
 Shouldering my gear, I crept cautiously around the lake, a little nervous as to who or what I might find.

 Fortunately, the lake was deserted and I was relieved that I wouldn’t have to contest with any of the local youths during the course of the evening.
 With my two beefy pike rods, reels loaded with 12lb Berkly Big Game line, a bucket of Tiger nuts and a bag of crushed hempseed, I felt well prepared.
-I knew about the man-made boiled baits for Carp of course, but Tiger nuts, first soaked in my own special concoction and then cooked in my mum’s pressure cooker, were all I could afford and being more natural, they had my preference anyway.
-Consulting a book from the library, I fashioned a couple of suitable carp rigs as best as I could using 15lb Kryston Silkworm braid – I was ready to go.
+I knew about boiled baits for Carp of course, but Tiger nuts, first soaked in my own special concoction and then cooked in my mum’s pressure cooker, were all I could afford and being more natural, they had my preference anyway.
+Consulting a book from the library, I fashioned a couple of suitable carp rigs as best as I could using 15lb Kryston Silkworm braid – after a lot of fumbling around I was ready to go.

 I opted to fish the same swim as where I had lost the mysterious monster the previous week.
-I settled in, and full of anticipation placed one bait carefully in the margins and one much further out on a weedy gravel strip I had discovered when I was pike fishing.
+I settled in and full of anticipation placed one bait carefully in the margins along the reeds and one much further out on a weedy gravel strip I had discovered when I was pike fishing.

 In my local tackle shop I had found some solid PVA bags which I thought would be an excellent tool to help me present my bait amongst the weed.
 They were quite rudimentary in those days and took ages to melt and release ones bait.
 I loaded up one of these ‘bad boys’ with crushed hemp and Tigers, stuffing the bag full to bursting and then perforating it all over to help it sink.
 As well as being an excellent attractant, the crushed seeds served to cover the nuts, coated in their own viscous fermented slime, and stop them from melting the PVA before I had the chance to cast the concoction out.